raavanan77/dappa/README.md

 #For client 2
 $: ./client 127.0.0.1 7733

+use /q to quit from client
 ```

 PS: I haven't made a full user profile register and profiling so we can't use more than 2 client.
+And I tried to make it as full TUI bulid but it distracted me from learning System/Network programming so I ditched this here sorry.
+Check out branch `ncurses-attempt` for full TUI.